nouruser/Canva-HTML-Game/README.md

 ## About the Author

-This game is created by [Your Name].
+This game is created by me.
 You can find more of my projects on my GitHub profile.

 **Happy gaming!**